mesutdmn/Digi-Did-I-Get-It/README.md

 ├── requirements.txt           # Lists dependencies required for running the project.
 ├── requirements_with...txt    # Lists dependencies with specific versions for reproducibility.
 ├── packages.txt               # Lists OS-level packages required for the project.
-├── media/                     # Directory for project media files (e.g., images, videos).
+├── media/                     # Directory for project media files.
 │   └── background.jpg         # Background image for the project.
 ├── styles/                    # Contains styling and fonts for the user interface.
 │   ├── style.css              # Custom CSS for styling the Streamlit interface.
-│   ├── script.js              # Optional JavaScript for added interactivity in Streamlit.
+│   ├── script.js              # Overwrites some Streamlit functions for additional interactivity.
 │   └── arial-unicode-ms.ttf   # Arial Unicode MS for several alphabet support.(Latin, Greek, Cyrillic, Arabic, Chinese, Korean etc.)
 ├── README.md                  # English project documentation file.
 └── README.tr.md               # Turkish project documentation file.

 ```
 ### 🎯 **Use Cases**:
-- **Education**: Students can use the system to test their understanding of lecture notes, textbooks, or online resources.
+- **Education**: Learners can reinforce their learning by answering questions generated from multimedia content.
 - **Training & Development**: Professionals can enhance their knowledge retention and comprehension of training materials.
 - **Personal Growth**: Individuals can learn new concepts from multimedia content and assess their understanding.
 - **Content Creation**: Creators can generate quizzes from their multimedia content for interactive learning experiences.
 - **Research & Analysis**: Researchers can extract questions from academic papers, reports, and multimedia sources for analysis.
 - **Language Learning**: Language learners can practice reading, listening, and comprehension skills with multimedia content.
-- **Accessibility**: Users with visual or auditory impairments can access multimedia content in a question-answer format.
 - **Entertainment**: Users can engage with multimedia content in a fun and interactive way through quizzes.
-- **Professional Development**: Professionals can stay updated on industry trends and news by generating questions from multimedia sources.
 - **Skill Development**: Users can test their skills and knowledge in various domains by answering questions from multimedia content.
-- **Content Review**: Content creators can review their multimedia content by generating questions and answers for self-assessment.
 - **Knowledge Sharing**: Users can create quizzes from multimedia content to share with others for educational purposes.
 - **Training Evaluation**: Trainers can assess the effectiveness of training programs by generating questions from multimedia training materials.
-- **Learning Reinforcement**: Learners can reinforce their learning by answering questions generated from multimedia content.
-- **Feedback Mechanism**: Users can receive feedback on their understanding of multimedia content through question-answer sessions.
 - **Interactive Learning**: Users can engage with multimedia content interactively by answering questions generated from the content.
-- **Study Aid**: Students can use the system as a study aid to test their knowledge and understanding of multimedia study materials.

 ### 🛠️ **Technologies Used**